Timeline of the COVID-19 pandemic in Malaysia (2020): April

-On April 2 and 3, there was a drastic increase in daily cases in the country to above 200 cases a day.
+On 2 and 3 April, there was a drastic increase in daily cases in the country to above 200 cases a day.
 Thus, on 3 April, Director-General Noor Hisham stated the sudden spike in new cases were not the 'third wave', but largely due to active case detections on areas affected by Enhanced Movement Controlled Order, a stricter version of the MCO.
 On 5 April, the Director-General notified that a new cluster had been identified, which involved a person with a travel history to Italy, and now had grown as far as the third generation, with 37 positive cases and five fatalities as of the day.
 On 6 April two more clusters had been identified: a church gathering at Kuching which resulted in 83 cases and two fatalities and a wedding at Bandar Baru Bangi which led to 88 cases.
 Both clusters infected people across five generations.
 On 8 April, the number of cases breached the 4,000 mark with a new subcluster identified in Rembau which was linked to the religious event in Kuala Lumpur and infected 27 people across three generations.

 On 10 April, the government extended the movement control order until 28 April.

 By 11 April, a total of 224 healthcare workers had become infected which through investigation were found to be caused by patients with SARI symptoms, patients whose conditions were unknown before getting treatment and from on the ground screening and other activities.
 The death on 13 April was of a 62-year-old man who had attended the Kuala Lumpur tabligh jamaat gathering.
 On 14 April, the Director-General mentioned a detection of a new cluster in Sendayan, Negeri Sembilan involving a madrasa with at least 39 cases, and 28 virus clusters were detected nationwide so far.

 15 April was the first date that Malaysia recorded fewer than 100 new cases since 14 March.
 On 18 April a new cluster had been identified among healthcare workers in three government hospitals in Sabah with 31 cases.
 On 19 April new cluster had been identified which consisted of 43 students returning from Temboro, Magetan, Indonesia.
 On 22 April a new cluster had been identified in Pengerang with 15 cases.
 72 of the cases reported on 29 April came from the Magetan cluster.

 At the end of April 2020, daily cases in the country had shown a decline when registering double-digit daily cases.
 The Director General of Health noted that the decline in cases of this infection was a result of government action implementing the Movement Control Order (MCO) nationwide.